workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 You should read all [entitlements documentation](https://developer.apple.com/documentation/bundleresources/entitlements) and choose the ones your app requires.

-First entitlements file is to sign all helper executables inside `.app/Content/MacOS/` folder.
+First for the entitlements file is to sign all helper executables inside `.app/Content/MacOS/` folder.
 It should look like this.

 ```text
 <?xml version="1.0" encoding="UTF-8"?>